Cash shone as a solo artist and songwriter, but some of his best work was with other musicians.

 By: Linnea Crowther

-Johnny Cash is an American legend.
-His greatest songs – such as “Ring of Fire,” “I Walk the Line,” and “Folsom Prison Blues” – have had remarkable staying power, remaining well-known and relevant fifty years after they were first sung.
+Johnny Cash (1932 - 2003) is an American legend.
+His greatest songs—such as “Ring of Fire,” “I Walk the Line,” and “Folsom Prison Blues”—have had remarkable staying power, remaining well-known and relevant fifty years after they were first sung.
 In the decade before his death, he won the hearts of a new generation, the children and even grandchildren of his first fans, when he recorded deeply moving versions of their favorite bands’ songs: “Hurt” by Nine Inch Nails, “Personal Jesus” by Depeche Mode, and more.

 Cash shone as a solo artist and songwriter, but he was also a favorite of his fellow musicians for collaborations and duets.
-On the day that would have been his 80th birthday, we look at a few of his greatest collaborations.
+Today, we look back at a few of his greatest collaborations.

 One of Cash’s earliest all-star recordings was captured at the very beginning of his fame.
-In 1956, when Cash had released a few singles but no studio albums, he got to be part of a spontaneous jam session with three other legends: Elvis Presley, Carl Perkins and Jerry Lee Lewis.
+In 1956, when Cash had released a few singles but no studio albums, he got to be part of a spontaneous jam session with three other legends: Elvis Presley, Carl Perkins, and Jerry Lee Lewis.
 One day when they were all at the Sun recording studios at the same time, the quartet played and sang a few dozen songs, mostly country and gospel music, and a quick-thinking recording engineer left the tapes running to capture the whole session.
-The result was a joyful meeting of minds and talents.
+The result was a joyful meeting of minds and talents, now known as the Million Dollar Quartet.

 In 1967, the year before he married June Carter, Johnny Cash recorded a duet with his future wife.
 The collaboration between two of country music’s top stars electrified fans and won a Grammy.
 And it may have helped pave the way for Cash’s public, onstage proposal to Carter in 1968.
 (The couple married just a week later.)